solaranamnesis/william-thomson/treatise-on-natural-philosophy-2/full-text-german.md

 setzt und einige leichte Reductionen ausführt,
-*) „On the Variation of Gravity at the Surface of the Earth.“ — Trans. of
+*) "On the Variation of Gravity at the Surface of the Earth." — Trans. of

 the Camb.
 Phil.
 Soc., 1849.